-How to Write Copy That Sells and Wins New Customers
+How to Write Email Copy That Sells and Wins New Customers

-For many business owners and entrepreneurs, knowing how to write copy that sells is a crucial skill to master.
+For many business owners and e-commerce brands, sending out email copy that sells is crucial in order to convert more customers.

 Whether you’re basing on competitor data or business trends in your field, making sure your message resonates with your ideal target market is essential.

-And this is something you can achieve with copywriting.
+And this is something you can achieve with email copywriting.

 Get to know how to do this like an expert by reading all the tips below!

-How to Write Copy That Sells: Speak to a Specific Audience
+How to Write Email Copy That Sells: Speak to a Specific Audience

-A common beginner mistake when crafting copy for an audience is spreading the net too wide.
+A common beginner mistake when crafting email copy is spreading your message too wide.

-The typical line of thinking is that if they make their copy appeal to a broad range of people, then they’ll have better chances of attracting more prospects.
+The typical line of thinking is that if you make your copy appeal to a broad range of people, then you’ll have better chances of attracting more prospects…

 If your target audience consists of ladies in their 30s, further narrow that down.
 You should be able to craft a copy that addresses a particular pain or problem of theirs.